 Compared to its predecessors, Chrodegang's rule is downright luxurious, mentioning not only meat but bacon and cheese and including both wine and beer.
 But in more than one monastery it was outstripped by reality, as shown by the holiday fare for the canons of Strasbourg.

 With the popularity of the Benedictine Rule, one would think that many later monks lived on a vegetarian diet.
 But in practice, meat became standard in Benedictine communities, at least in part because of legalistic readings of the rule which allowed it to be eaten outside the refectory (as in the Abbot's quarters).
 Brother Leonard's fourteenth century dietetic for a Belgian Benedictine community mentions a rich variety of meats.

 These early rules then were specific to the early centuries of Christianity and to a far narrower ecclesiastic population and only rarely persisted (or were renewed) in later centuries.
-Not that that stricter dietary rules do not have their advantages, even today:
+Not that stricter dietary rules do have their advantages, even today: